kawazoets/ai-civilization-atlas/05_Observations/2026-06-03_Broadcom_Earnings_and_AI_Capitalism/READ.md

 Viewed collectively, they suggest a broader commitment to positioning Singapore within the global AI infrastructure supply chain.

-From this perspective, the rumored AST expansion is not merely a factory story.
+From this perspective, the rumored the expansion is not merely a factory story.

 It may be one small component within a much larger infrastructure buildout.